Trump wields pardon power as political weapon, rewarding loyalists and undermining prosecutors

 Trump is likely to issue dozens more pardons after the Christmas holiday, according to aides, who, like others, spoke on the condition of anonymity to discuss internal deliberations.
 Before leaving office, Trump is preparing to deliver parting gifts to allies who have demonstrated loyalty to him, officials said.

 Trump has taken something of an impromptu approach to the pardon process, polling advisers, friends and allies for potential candidates, according to advisers.
-Alice Johnson, a criminal justice advocate from Tennessee who received a pardon for a drug conviction after an intervention by the celebrity Kim Kardashian and who spoke at the Republican National Convention, has played a key role by sending names to Trump family members and other White House advisers.
+Alice Johnson, a criminal justice advocate from Tennessee who received a pardon for a drug conviction after an intervention by the celebrity Kim Kardashian West and who spoke at the Republican National Convention, has played a key role by sending names to Trump family members and other White House advisers.

 Trump continues to consider a pardon for his personal lawyer Rudolph W. Giuliani and former chief strategist Stephen K. Bannon, a White House adviser said.
 Bannon, who was indicted earlier this year on charges of defrauding donors to a charity, has pleaded not guilty.
 Giuliani, whose business practices have drawn scrutiny from investigators, did not respond to a request for comment.